 - 1 1/2 cups (7 1/2 oz )white flour

 - 1 1/2 cups (7 1/2 oz) whole wheat flour

 - 1 cup chopped pecans (or walnuts)

 - 1/2 teaspoon cinnamon

-Combine butter, sugar, eggs, and vanilla in a large mixing bowl.
-Add apples and pecans to the bowl.
+- Combine butter, oil, sugar, eggs, and vanilla in a large mixing bowl.
+Add apples to the bowl.
 Mix well and set aside.

-Whisk together flours, salt, and baking soda in a medium bowl.
+- Whisk together flours, pecans, salt, and baking soda in a medium bowl.
 Add dry ingredients to apple mixture.
 Combine together with a few swift strokes.
 Do not over mix.

 - Using a silicone spatula, scrape the batter into the prepared baking pan and smooth it out.